raspberrypilearning/sense-hat-data-logger/en/step_3.md

 ```
 --- /collapse ---

 - The only other data that you need is the date and time.
-To find this out you can use the following code:
+To find this out, you can use the following code:

 ```python
 datetime.now()
 ```

-- Now complete your function, add each individual bit of data to the `sense_data` list, and finish by returning the list.
+- To complete your function, add each individual bit of data to the `sense_data` list, and finish by returning the list.

 [[[generic-python-append-list]]]

 --- hints --- --- hint ---
-To begin with fetch the environmental sensor readings within your function and add them to the list:
+To begin with, fetch the environmental sensor readings within your function and add them to the list:
 ```python
 def get_sense_data():
 	sense_data = []